Skip Navigation

 Old Jakarta (Jakarta Kota)

 You can see old buildings from Dutch colonial time.
 Even the train station (Jakarta Kota Station) is still using the same station since the Dutch colonial time.
-There are museums such as Fatahilah Museum (used to be the Dutch major's office, with jails in the basement which used to be soaked with water), Wayang (Puppet) Museum, Marine Museum.
+There are museums like the Fatahilah Museum (used to be the Dutch major's office, with jails in the basement which used to be soaked with water), Wayang (Puppet) Museum, Marine Museum.
 If you are interested to see traditional/old-fashioned ships, go visit the old port of Sunda Kelapa.

 Ragunan Zoo